MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-multimodal.md

 ```

 > [!NOTE]
-> If you're using a blob storage URL, please replace "content" to "blobUrl":
+> If you're using a blob storage URL, the request body should look like this:
 >
 > ```
 > {